Training for GPs and Doctors

 “I have more confidence in dealing with palliative cases.
 Especially non-cancer patients.”

-“I am more confident when to discuss end of life issues with carers / patient”
+“I am more confident about when to discuss end of life issues with carers / patient”

 One day Taster sessions

 These are for GPs, GP trainees and other doctors who would like the opportunity to gain first hand experience of the work that occurs clinically within the hospice and thus gain a better understanding of the palliative care services available locally.

 “Great introduction to palliative care, ward round was the best highlight- seeing how to have difficult consultations in practice”